farooqarahim/hbase-thrift2-client/README.md

 A simple, performant, connection-pooled, cached and promisified HBase client library for NodeJS.
 This repository is forked from https://github.com/exposebox/node-thrift2-hbase.
 Original repository only supported thrift 0.9.3 to support 0.98.4.
-Hence, I forked this new repository to use thrift 0.10.0
+Hence, I forked this new repository to use thrift 0.10.0 and HBase 1.2.x
 ---

 # API